forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 The articles and notes below document some aspects of warfare, with a focus on the effects on civilians.
 It is not complete.
 It is not verified.

-> Mainly for personal purposes to have some hints what's going on or even attempting to put oneself into the position of the persons affected - well not possible but still attempted.
+> Mainly for personal purposes to have some hints what's going on or even attempting to put oneself into the position of the persons affected - well not possible, but still attempted.

 <!--